 She joined Promega in 1997 as a Technical Service Scientist, providing technical support and training for all of Promega’s products.
 She then became a Senior Applications Scientist, where her responsibilities included developing new applications for existing Promega products, assessing new technologies, validating new Promega products, and providing at-the-bench technical support and training.
 She also became involved in teaching several laboratory courses for the BTC Institute, the non-profit education outreach arm of Promega.

-Natalie joined the M.S. in Biotechnology program full-time in 2006, where she now serves as the Associate Director of the program.
-She continues to design, coordinate, and instruct the Molecular Technologies series of laboratory courses that focus on developing molecular and cellular analysis skills, designing and manfacturing biotechnology products for the marketplace, and effective written and oral scientific communication.
+Natalie joined the M.S. in Biotechnology program full-time in 2006, where she now serves as the Academic Director of the program.
+She continues to design, coordinate, and instruct the Molecular Technologies series of laboratory courses that focus on developing molecular and cellular analysis skills, designing and manufacturing biotechnology products for the marketplace, and effective written and oral scientific communication.

 She also serves as a co-coordinator and mentor to the students in their final semester research project course, as well as evaluating final group projects in many of the courses throughout the program.
 She manages overall program curriculum development and integration, faculty involvement, and student engagement.